iPhoring/ComputerVision/AdvancedLaneFinding.md

 # ***Gradients and color transforms***
 A combination of color and gradient thresholds is used to generate a binary image.

+[image1]: ./examples/undistort_output.png "Undistorted"

 # ***Perspective Transformation***
 Perspective transform is done useing cv2.warpPerspective transforme function.
-The function takes as inputs an image (img), as well as source (src) and destination (dst) points along with the camera tranformation matrix.
+The function takes as inputs an image (img), as well as source (src_points) and destination (dst_points) points along with the camera tranformation matrix.
 I chose the hardcode the source and destination points in the following manner:

 src_points=np.float32([[585,455],[702,455],[1200,720],[160,720]]) #by trial and error method